tgfrerer/ofxGL3Renderer/README.md

 # WARNING

-This will blow up in your face, hide vertices everywhere and steal your lunch money.
+This will blow up in your face, possibly leak memory like a whole geriatric ward - and steal your lunch money.

 Consider it about as stable as a drunk giraffe on a tightrope.